 Ad Valorem Tax: A tax levied on the value of the taxed item.
 Local property taxes are generally ad valorem taxes.

 Adult Basic Education: A project offering services for adults including literacy and basic skills, GED prep, English as a second language, workplace education, work readiness and distance learning.
-The Oklahoma State Department of Education was previously responsible for ABE, but ODCTE will implement the program July 1, 2014, after a planning period from January through June 2014.
+The Oklahoma State Department of Education was previously responsible for ABE, but ODCTE took responsibility for ABE on July 1, 2014.

 Adult and Career Development: Training delivered to the general public in which a majority of the students are not employees of a single sponsoring business, industry, organization or entity.
 This training is delivered at technology centers and includes career and professional development, upgrade and skill-specific training and continuing education.